 Note: Entries are the ordinary least squares (OLS) regression coefficients with robust standard errors are in parentheses.
-Under uncongenial asymmetry (five ingroup-challenging, one outgroup-challenging headlines), Unconginal-Debt = 1 if one outgroup-challenging headline was on national debt, = 0 otherwise; Unconginal-Immig = 1 if it was on immigration, = 0 otherwise.
-Under congenial asymmetry (five outgroup-challenging, one ingroup-challenging headlines), Conginal-Debt = 1 if one ingroup-challenging headline was on national debt, = 0 otherwise; Conginal-Debt = 1 if one ingroup-challenging headline was on national debt, = 0 otherwise; for otherwise.
-All variables were coded to range from 0 to 1. p < .1; p < .05; p < .01.
+Under uncongenial asymmetry (five ingroup-challenging, one outgroup-challenging headlines), Unconginal-Debt=1 if one outgroup-challenging headline was on national debt, = 0 otherwise; Unconginal-Immig=1 if it was on immigration, = 0 otherwise.
+Under congenial asymmetry (five outgroup-challenging, one ingroup-challenging headlines), Conginal-Debt=1 if one ingroup-challenging headline was on national debt, = 0 otherwise; Conginal-Immig=1 if it was on immigration, = 0 otherwise.
+All variables were coded to range from 0 to 1. \p < .1; \\p < .05; \\\p < .01.